 Construction of the $5.3 billion Canadian portion of the Line 3 replacement is complete and began operating at the end of last year, but there are fresh delays on construction south of the border.

-Significant construction work was put off until 2021 when a Minnesota pollution regulator said in June it would hold public hearings on the project this summer.
-Prior to this, the Financial Post reported late last year that analysts expected the pipeline replacement would be in operation by the end of this year.
+Significant construction work was put off until 2021 when a Minnesota pollution regulator said in June it would hold public hearings on key water permits for the Enbridge project.
+The contested case hearing was requested by environmental groups and two Indigenous Nations.

 On energy transitions, ‘the sooner we start, the better’